mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Most relevant to the domain of this study are constructionist design principles articulated by Resnick and Rosenbaum [-@resnick_designing_2013] in the form of designing for tinkerability in terms of allowing immediate feedback and fluid experimentation and open experimentation.
 Resnick advocates for choosing black boxes carefully to abstract away complexity for the learner when it is not productive.
 This principle of simplifying the environment with an aim to allow learners can get started easily is given a metaphor of low floors.
 Other principles include high ceilings reflecting a need that projects are not limited in terms of complexity that can be achieved with effort and wide walls to represent the advantage of creations being able to create a diversity of genres of projects [@resnick_reflections_2005, @resnick_scratch:_2009].

-##### Scratch as a more general toolset
+##### Scratch as a more general toolset, remixing, and community elements

+One area of scaffolding is in the provision of a library of assets.

+One concept advanced to address this in constructionist research is that of a Constructopedia [@papert_technological_1995], an encyclopedia of design elements and resources to implement acting as bother a practical resources and source inspiration.
+While instances have come and gone [@nichols2007idea] none remain an idea perhaps limited by the broadness of its scope.

+Instead, the promise is present in a different form is in the online community of the Scratch tool created by constructionist research as a product of MIT media lab.

+**Scratch and remixing**

 Scratch is a general purpose multi-media production too which has been used in many CGD&P research programmes and in general practice.
 It exemplifies of the design heuristics of constructionism, in particular the wide-walls

-Scratch
-One area of scaffolding is in the provision of a library of assets.

-Another is in the online community and the design decision to make all created products remixable by others by default.
+All created products on the online community are remixable by others.

-The remixing of  Scratch projects is complicated by the an embedded nature of the features.
+However, the remixing of  Scratch projects is complicated by the an embedded nature of the features.
 The process of extracting them and implementing them is neither straightforward or guided.

-One concept advanced to address this in constructionist research is that of a Constructopedia [@papert_technological_1995], an encyclopedia of design elements and resources to implement acting as bother a practical resources and source inspiration.
-While instances have come and gone [@nichols2007idea] none remain an idea perhaps limited by the broadness of its scope.

 <!--
 THIS IS IS FROM